Nikolaos Dragoumis

 Nikolaos (Nikos) Dragoumis (29 August 1874 – 6 January 1933) was a Greek painter and the firstborn son of Stephanos Dragoumis and Elizabeth Kontogiannakis.
-He has been described by Dimitris Pikionis as "the van Gogh of Greece" because he was an exceptional post-Impressionist, and one of the forerunners of Post-Impressionism in Greece.
+He has been described by Dimitris Pikionis as "the van Gogh of Greece" because he was an exceptional post-Impressionist, and one of the forerunners of post-Impressionism in Greece.

 Life

 He was born on 29 August 1874 in Athens, where he spent his childhood.
 In September 1891 he went to Paris for the first time to study at Lycee Janson-de-Sailly, preparing for the French Naval School and pursuing a military career.
-His guardian during that time was Dimitrios Vikelas.
+His guardian during that time was the Greek writer Dimitrios Vikelas.
 However, in June 1893 he failed the Naval School exams and in October of the same year he enrolled at the Sorbonne Law School.
-In the summer of 1896 he was in Munich to study law at the University of Ludwig-Maximilans, while at the same time he became friend with the painter Dimitrios Geraniotis, who studied at the Munich Academy.
+In the summer of 1896 he was in Munich to study law at the University of Ludwig-Maximilans, while at the same time he became friend with the Greek painter Dimitrios Geraniotis, who studied at the Munich Academy.
 In November 1897, Nikos Dragoumis obtained his degree from the University of Sorbonne and returned to Greece to pursue a career in the Foreign Ministry.
 However, he broke up with his family and his father, Stephanos, sent him to Volos to work as an assistant manager of the Thessaly Railway Company.
 But Nikos Dragoumis secretly left Volos in May 1899 and returned to Paris this time to study painting.